tamimology/-unused-docker-containers/README.md

-This document is intended to provide a `docker-compose` of the Docker Containers that I have TRIED but NOT using on my Synology DS1513+ home server, as I did not find any use for me.
-If you are using a differnet device, that should be fine as well, just make sure you define the `$PERSIST` location in your `.env` file that corresponds to the docker folder on your host device.
+This document is intended to provide a `docker-compose` of the Docker Containers that I have TRIED but NOT used on my Synology DS1513+/Mini-PC home server, as I did not find any use for me.
+If you are using a different device, that should be fine as well, just make sure you define the `$PERSIST` location in your `.env` file that corresponds to the docker folder on your host device.

-If you are not familiar on how to use a compose file, you can change the compose to docker CLI command by using a [docker-compose Converter](https://bucherfa.github.io/dcc-web/)
+If you are not familiar with how to use a compose file, you can change the compose to docker CLI command by using a [docker-compose Converter](https://bucherfa.github.io/dcc-web/)

 Below are some ports that I have found to be reserved and cannot be used on my host, I always avoid using them

 ##### A CONSOLIDATED `unused-docker-compose.yml` FILE CAN BE FOUND [HERE](unused-docker-compose.yml) , AND TO START, JUST RENAME THE FILE TO _`docker-compose.yml`_ and TYPE IN `docker-compose up -d` AND ALL CONTAINERS WILL START.
-NOTE THAT SOME CONTAIENRS REQUIRES CONFIGURATION BEFORE STARTTING, AS WELL AS MAKING SURE ALL REQUIRED FOLDERS ARE CREATED ON THE HOST MACHINE WITH THE CORRESPONDING NAMES AS IN THE COMPOSE
+NOTE THAT SOME CONTAINERS REQUIRES CONFIGURATION BEFORE STARTING, AS WELL AS MAKING SURE ALL REQUIRED FOLDERS ARE CREATED ON THE HOST MACHINE WITH THE CORRESPONDING NAMES AS IN THE COMPOSE

  #### _RESERVED PORTS NOT BE USED IN ANY CONTAINER_